 Bond (Treasury Bond, T-Bond, U.S. Treasury Bond) - A type of long-term fixed-principal security with a maturity of more than 10 years.
 After purchase, interest payments are paid every six months until maturity, when the principal is paid.
 The interest rate is determined at the time of auction.
 Minimum purchase is $100 with multiples sold in the same increment.
 The maximum amount for a noncompetitive purchase is $5 million.

-Book-Entry Security - A Treasury security maintained by the U.S. Department of the Treasury at the Bureau of the Public Debt in electronic or "paperless" form as a computer record.
+Book-Entry Security - A Treasury security maintained by the U.S. Department of the Treasury at the Bureau of the Fiscal Service in electronic or "paperless" form as a computer record.

 Business Day - A day featured on the Federal Business Calendar on which funds may be settled through ACH.